djhi12/Introduction-to-Cybersecurity/chapter1-physical-security/README.md

 ---

-# Introduction to Dumpster Diving in Cybersecurity
+# Lesson 3: Introduction to Dumpster Diving in Cybersecurity

 ## What is Dumpster Diving?